microsoft-healthcare-madison/team/okrs-2019-september.md

 P1 Prepare and publish tutorials for connectathon participants and others to learn about Subscriptions

-P1: Document how developers can use our tooling and deploy their own copies (might be intro in each relevant section)
+P1: Document how developers can use our tooling and deploy their own copies of the core components of our reference implementation (server, client, and test harness) including locally via docker

-- Getting the docker image and getting it running

-- Connecting / etc…

- - P1: Client side (use our server with a client you implement)

- - P1: Server side (use our client with a server you implement)

- - (All tutorials to include Running a pre-connectathon webinar)

 P2: Blog post in early September about our work and its relevance